 Adding the Jerk Seasoning

-I added an entire batch of my homemade marinade or about ½ cup of jarred jerk marinade.
+I added an entire batch of my homemade marinade or about 1/2 cup of jarred jerk marinade.
 I rubbed the jerk seasoning in every nook and cranny and made sure every inch of turkey was covered, including under the skin (wherever I could).

 Baking the Jerk Turkey

-At the 1 hour mark, I basted the turkey (using a turkey baster), then covered with foil (remove the turkey from the oven for this step, and use oven mittens to put the foil wrap on the pan.
-It's easier and safer).
-I then reduced the heat to 375°F and cooked the turkey for another 30 minutes or until a meat thermometer inserted into the breast read at least 165°F. I had anticipated roasting this turkey for 2 hours but at 1 hour and 30 minutes it was done.
-You may need to keep baking for another 30 minutes so keep that in mind.
+After 1 hour in the oven, I basted the turkey (using a turkey baster), and then covered it with foil.
+(Remove the turkey from the oven for this step, and use oven mittens to put the foil wrap on the pan.
+It’s easier and safer.)
+Then I reduced the heat to 375°F and cooked the turkey for another 30 minutes or until a meat thermometer inserted into the breast read at least 165°F.

 Getting the Jerk Turkey from the Pan to the Table

-My husband helped me to move the turkey from pan to serving dish because it was so tender, it almost fell apart when I tried on my own.
-You might need some extra hands if you decide you don't want to serve it in the roasting pan, which is what I would have done, if I were just making it for my fam and not for the blog.
+My husband helped me to move the turkey from pan to serving dish because it was so tender, it almost fell apart when I tried it on my own.
+You might need some extra hands if you decide you don’t want to serve it in the roasting pan, which is what I would have done, if I were just making it for my fam and not for the blog.

-I hope you try this spatchcock jerk turkey for Thanksgiving, we devoured it in one sitting.
+I hope you try this spatchcock jerk turkey for Thanksgiving.
+We devoured it in one sitting!

 Making this Jerk Turkey Whole30 Compatible